Thursday, March 05, 2009

 It seems to me that ordering the football league tables by the average number of points per game is a better indication of how a team is doing than simply by points scored, especially when the variance in number of games played by each team gets beyond one or two.
 Teams generally go through the season getting the same average number of points per game (or, to put it another way, it takes a big change in form to achieve any significant change in the average).

-I've got fed up figuring it out manually so I've done a web page where you can look at any English or Scottish division ordered by points per game.
+I've got fed up figuring it out manually so I've done a little web site where you can look at any English or Scottish division ordered by points per game.
 I'm thinking of adding to it so only home or away results can be shown as well as the total.

-The tables are scraped from the BBC website, so fingers crossed they don't change their format.
+The tables are scraped from the Guardian website, so fingers crossed they don't change their format.
+Edit: site changed

 Saturday, July 26, 2008